 Periodontitis is a multifactorial disease with microbial biofilm (dental plaque) as the initiator of periodontal disease.
 However, the manifestation and progression of the disease is influenced by a wide variety of determinants and factors.
 The strongest type of causal relationship is the association of systemic inflammation and periodontal disease.
 Hashimoto’s thyroiditis has also been considered as one of the contributors to periodontal disease.

+Chronic generalized periodontitis (CGP) contributes to endocrine dysfunction with cortisol level reduction and free thyroid hormones increase.
 Oral manifestations of endocrine dysfunction can be observed initially by dentists.
 Thyroid disease can lead to imbalance in the homeostasis of the body and affect the healing capacity of tissues.
 Thyroid diseases affect the status of periodontal diseases, especially in hypothyroid conditions.

 The successful management of thyroid conditions is beneficial for the successful treatment of periodontal conditions.
 The length of time from periodontal disease onset to treatment of thyroid disorders may be critical, since uncontrolled thyroid disease may result in destruction of the specialized tissues that both surround and support the teeth, maintaining them in the maxillary and mandibular bones.